 Economists are fond of saying "There is no such thing as a free lunch."
 Learning economics is certainly not "free."
 To fully understand the course material you must set aside the time to read the text, review the lectures, work on the homework and ask questions about the material you do not understand.
 Much of this course is cumulative, with each period's lesson depending on comprehension of what came before.
 To perform well in the course you must keep up to date on a period-by-period basis.
 Falling behind will make this a much more difficult course.
-There are several ways to keep up: 1) Spend a few minutes prior to the start of each lecture looking over the notes from the previous lecture.
-2) Copy your class notes into a second notebook (especially the graphs) soon after watching the lecture.
-3) Watch the lectures a second time to help understand unclear material.
-4) Make sure you ask questions about unclear material via email or if you are on campus come by my office and/or attend one of the tutoring sessions.
+There are several ways to keep up: 1) Make sure you ask questions about unclear material via the virtual office, this Discussion Board, or via email.
+2) Spend a few minutes prior to the start of each class looking over the notes from the previous class.
+3) Copy your class notes into a second notebook (especially the graphs) soon after watching the lecture.
+4) Watch the lectures a second time to help understand unclear material.